JenteOttie/Goose_Genomics/BeanGoose/Machine Learning.md

-# Finding introgression regions using a Machine Learning approach
+# Finding introgressed regions using a Machine Learning approach
 ## Background
 In the previous step - demographic analysis - I showed that Taiga and Tundra Bean Goose have exchanged DNA during their evolutionary history.
 To explore which genomic regions have been exchanged, I will apply a machine learning approach: FILET (Finding Introgressed Loci via Extra-Trees).